oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.3.4 MapOf With Enumerated Key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
 Simplifying replaces the MapOf type definition with a Map type with keys from the Enumerated *ktype*.
 This is the complementary operation to derived enumeration.
-Each ItemValue of the Enumerated type must be a valid FieldName.
+In order to use this extension, each ItemValue of the Enumerated type must be a valid FieldName.

 Example: